 What to Order: Xiao long bao, dim sum

 Expect to Pay: Around NTD 500 per person with drinks

 6. Orange Shabu Shabu House

-Hot pot or shabu shabu is a core Taiwanese dish.
-I asked my Taiwanese friend to recommend a good hot pot restaurant in Taipei, and he said without hesitation – Orange Shabu Shabu House.
-According to him, it’s the best hot pot restaurant in Taipei.
+Like beef noodle soup and lu rou fan, hot pot or shabu shabu is a core Taiwanese dish.
+I asked my Taiwanese friend to recommend a good hot pot restaurant in Taipei and he said without hesitation – Orange Shabu Shabu House.
+According to him, it’s one of the best restaurants in Taipei.
 He may be right.

-To be honest, I didn’t think I’d be able to tell the difference because hot pot is hot pot, right?
-Wrong!
-This turned out to be the best damn hot pot we’ve ever tasted in our lives.
+I honestly didn’t think I’d be able to tell the difference but I was wrong.
+This turned out to be the best hot pot we’ve ever tasted in our lives.
 You can absolutely tell the difference.